Dr. Sheena Malhotra's Publications

 Sheena Malhotra & Aimee Carrillo Rowe (Eds).
 (2013).
 Silence, Feminism, Power: Reflections at the Edges of Sound.
 Palgrave Macmillan.

-Aimee Carrillo Rowe, Sheena Malhotra & Kimberlee Perez (forthcoming).
+Aimee Carrillo Rowe, Sheena Malhotra & Kimberlee Perez (2013).
 Answer the Call: Virtual Migration in Indian Call Centers.
 University of Minnesota Press.

 Malhotra, Sheena (2012).
 Finding Home in a Song and a Dance: Nation, Culture, Bollywood.
 Reprinted in R.A.
 Lind (Ed.)
 Race/Gender/Media.
 Considering Diversity across Audiences, Content, and Producers.
 3rd Edition.
 Boston: Allyn & Bacon.
 Pp 75-80.